 IS THERE A REGISTRATION FEE TO PARTICIPATE IN THE CPA’S 2021 VIRTUAL EVENT?

 Yes, there will be a registration fee for CPA members and affiliates, student affiliates, non-members, and student non-affiliates to participate in the CPA’s 2021 Virtual Event, and a separate registration and fee for Pre-Conference Workshops..

-Note that all presenters must register for the virtual event by May 3rd, 2021; failure to register by this date will result in presentations not being uploaded to the virtual event platform.
+Note that all presenters must register for the virtual event by May 14th 2021 (extended date); failure to register by this date will result in presentations not being uploaded to the virtual event platform.